mubtAAhij/DragonSync-iOS/README.md

 ## Credits

 DragonLink is built upon the foundational work of DragonSync by [cemaxecuter](cemaxecuter.com).
+Check out his work here on GitHub: [@alphafox02](https://github.com/alphafox02)

 We extend our gratitude for their contributions to the open-source community, which have been instrumental in the development of this application.

-Disclaimer
+## Disclaimer

 > [!WARNING]
 > This software is provided as-is, without warranty of any kind.
 Use at your own risk.